igortavtib/desafio-tunts/README.md

-# Tunts google sheets challange
+# Tunts google sheets challenge

-This project was developed for the Tunts challange.
-The objective of this project was to create a simple nodejs application that connect wiht google sheets api and update the informations of a sheet.
+This project was developed for the Tunts challenge.
+The objective of this project was to create a simple nodejs application that connects with google sheets API and update the information of a sheet.

 # Prerequisites